pinder-org/pinder/README.md

 * Apo receptor and ligand (where available)
 * Predicted receptor and ligand (currently from alphafold; where available)

-**Note: all monomers follow the chain naming convention of R, L for receptor and ligand, respectively.**
+**Note: all monomers follow the chain naming convention of R, L for receptor and ligand, respectively.
+However, if you are using the PDB files directly without `PinderSystem`, note that the apo and predicted monomers are both stored with chain ID A. This was done to reduce file/disk burden by not duplicating apo/predicted monomers that map to both receptor and/or ligand across multiple systems.**

 Each structure is defined by the `Structure` abstraction.
-See the [example notebook](examples/pinder-system.ipynb) for more details.
+See the [example notebook](https://pinder-org.github.io/pinder/pinder-system.html) for more details.

 We provide the following features: